sliminas/ddd-painless-rails-pitch/PITCHME.md

 ## DDD / Painless Rails

-what we could use to make our code better
+What we could use to improve our code

 ---